NicolasLagaillardie/mpst_rust_github/artifact.md

 ```bash
 ./scripts/ping_pong_mesh_ring_light.sh # This will take up to 3 hours
 ```

-**Results:** After running the above scripts, the graphs are saved in the [results/](results/) folder, alongside the raw data for the graphs (.csv files).
+**Results:** After running the above scripts, the graphs are saved in the [results/](results/) folder in the file graphs_0.pdf, alongside the raw data for the graphs (.csv files).

-Copy the [results/](results/) folder to a local directory so you can open the graphs.
+To open the graphs_0.pdf file, copy the [results/](results/) folder to a local directory on your machine.

-For instructions on how to copy a docker fodler to a local folder check [here] (https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0383441)
+For detailed instructions on how to copy a docker folder to a local folder check [here] (https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0383441)
-Open a terminal, type ```docker ps``` to check the name of the runnign docker container for mpanon:latest.
+In short, open a terminal, type ```docker ps``` to check the name of the running docker container for mpanon:latest.
-The command should return the id of teh container, let assume it is c4a9485b3222.
+The command should return the id of the container, let assume it is c4a9485b3222.
 Then given that "Documents/Docker" is a local directory in your system, execute the command:
 ```
 docker cp c4a9485b3222:"home/mpanon/mpst_rust_github/results" "Documents/Docker"
 ```
-The above will copy the results folder form the docker container to your directory Documents/Docker.
+The above will copy the results folder from the docker container to your directory Documents/Docker.
-Open the file graphs_0.pdf it contains 5 graphs that correspond to the benchmarks from Foigure 9.
+Open the file graphs_0.pdf, it will contain 5 graphs that correspond to the graphs displayed in Figure 9.

 <details>
 <summary>